2007 World Twenty20 squads

 This page lists the squads picked for the 2007 ICC World Twenty20.
-This is the first World Twenty20 tournament which had been organised by the ICC.
-The championship was run from 11 to 24 September 2007 in South Africa.
-12 teams took part in the championship, and the teams were sorted by their groups in the preliminary group stage.
-The first-class team listed for each player is the domestic team he plays for in his home country and any English county he has played for in the 2007 season, which was running concurrently to the World Twenty20 tournament.
-The winner of the Final was India.
-Second place went to Pakistan.
+This was the first World Twenty20 tournament which was organised by the ICC.
+The tournament was held from 11 to 24 September 2007 in South Africa.
+12 teams participated in the tournament, and the teams were sorted by their groups in the preliminary group stage.
+The first-class team listed for each player is the domestic team he played for in his home country and any English county he has played for in the 2007 season, which was running concurrently to the World Twenty20 tournament.

 Group A

 Bangladesh

 Bangladesh announced their squad on 9 August 2007.